IgorsCC/afkwarden-presets/roadmap.md

 - Long term project - Igors Combat Companion - _One app to rule them all_
   - Contact me on discord if you wish to join the project "igor picard#2626"
 # Released Updates
+- **20th of August 2022**
+  - Preset - Kerapac Normal Mode - Voice acted by Wazzy!
+  - Update - Introduced a 4k Wallpaper Hub.
+    - Since ChaosArtRS joined the project as an artist, this Hub will be populated with more artworks as the project grows.
 - **15th of August 2022**
   - Update - Transitioned IgorsPresets to a github repository
 - **12nd of August 2022**